 On a little excursion to find some salad stuffs I ended up going a little further than expected.
 Taking a detour to Borough Market I feel drawn there like a mouse to cheese.
 It’s an amazing place, full of life, sounds, smells and inspiration.
 It's always so wonderful to meet all of the amazing food suppliers, who are so passionate about their produce.

 It's wonderful just to stand and chat to them about their journey in life, what brought them here, why borough market, why farming, why food?
 I am so interested in how people get to where they are and how our paths cross, it’s facinating.

-For what was meant to be a simple salad for a weeks-worth of lunch, became a week’s worth of yummies and goodies.
-Making presents out of the cheeses and meats that I won’t eat myself but look too good to walk past!
+For what was meant to be a simple salad for a weeks-worth of lunch, ended up being a week’s worth of everything and anything that caught my attention!
+Making presents out of the cheeses and meats that I won’t eat myself but look too good to walk past and not take home!

 With a few additional tips and suggestions from a very interested Greengrocer here are a few of the main dishes I walked away with. #UnleashTheFoodie

 Beef and shiitake mushroom stir-fry - By Michael Caines

 Ingredients - 1 tbsp. sesame oil - 300g/10½oz beef shoulder steak, thinly sliced - 1 garlic clove, crushed - 10g/¾oz ginger, grated - 100g/3½oz shiitake mushrooms sliced - 100g/3½oz spring cabbage sliced - 50g/2oz red onion, sliced - 50g/2oz bean sprouts - 50g/2oz mange-tout- 1 tsp Chinese five spice powder - 1 tbsp. sesame seeds - 1 lime, juice only